Call us: 1-866-726-9510

 Step 1: Say your partner’s name and tell them how you feel

-Begin your wedding vows by addressing your partner by name.
-Next, consider adding a compliment and saying how this moment makes you feel (1 line)
+Start your wedding vows by addressing your partner by name.
+Next, give them a compliment and say how this moment makes you feel.
+(1 line)

 Examples: